logicalclocks/hops-docs/docs/user_guide/hopsworks/python.rst

     Installing library using the search

-**Installation option 3: Install from .whl, .egg or requirements.txt file**
+**Installation option 3: Install from .whl, .egg, requirements.txt or environment.yml file**

 Select the uploaded package to install by selecting it in the file browser.